foodfight/showz/whats-cookin/episode_17.md

 * pass foodcritic
 * MINITEST-HANDLER-COOKBOOK-12 ensure minitest gem used and not the standard library in 1.9
 * MINITEST-HANDLER-COOKBOOK-11 Add support for Chef-Solo

+## [bind v0.0.5](http://community.opscode.com/cookbooks/bind) by Eric G. Wolfe

+Allows you to create zones from databags or pull them from LDAP

 ## rbenv_system_pkgs Initial Release (a.k.a. the I've-had-it-waiting-for-Ruby-to-compile-all-day-long edition)